136185925/garyaudioconverter/README.md

 ## HOW TO USE
-download Release.zip file and run on windows
+download Release_V2.2.zip file at right and run on windows
  - Release: First gen
  - Release_v2: Add Linear WLS filter, which will not perform minimum-phase real cepstrum conversion, although I personally prefer minimum-phase, because this sounds the most natural (it does not contain pre-echo, but there will be a slight loss of phase) but I still added the Linear-phase option